last updated: 2020-09-26

 Your marks will depend on the documentation!

-To better understand parts of this module, first work through the module electronics fundamentals.
+To better understand parts of this module, first work through the module electronics fundamentals ELEFU.

 Song of this chapter: Imran Khan > Unforgettable > Amplifier

-An operational amplifier (op-amp or op-amp) is a very versatile building block (a differential amplifier build with transistors and resistors in an integrated circuit) used in analog circuits.
+An operational amplifier (opamp or op-amp) is a very versatile building block (a differential amplifier build with transistors and resistors in an integrated circuit) used in analog circuits.
 Op-amps are among the most widely used electronic devices because their characteristics (gain, impedances, bandwidth, ...) can be changed with external components.
-Their characteristics change only slightly with temperature or internal component tolerance.
+An advantage is that their characteristics change only slightly with temperature or internal component tolerance.

-With Op-amps we can build amplifier among others: amplifier (differential, inverting and non-inverting), buffer, voltage comparators (e.g. used in Flash ADCs), voltage and current regulators, differentiators and integrators, analog calculators, precision rectifiers, precision peak detectors, active filters, Schmitt trigger, oscillators and waveform generators, ADC's, DAC's, .
+With op-amps we can build many different things: amplifier (differential, inverting and non-inverting), buffer, voltage comparators (e.g. used in Flash ADCs), voltage and current regulators, differentiators and integrators, analog calculators, precision rectifiers, precision peak detectors, active filters, Schmitt trigger, oscillators and waveform generators, ADC's, DAC's and so on.

-Op-amps had their origins in analog calculators or computers!
+Op-amps had their origins in analog calculators or analog computers!